 Not everyone will be able to attend your live webinar, so offering an on-demand version of your webinar can help you reach an even wider audience.
 It also means the valuable content you created for the webinar doesn’t go to waste.

 A high-value webinar can even replace sales calls if it provides a solid introduction to your brand and answers frequently asked questions.

 How Long Should Your Webinar Last?

 According to On24, the average webinar viewing time is 56 minutes.
 Most webinars last an hour, as it’s a manageable amount of time for people to carve out in their day.

 The length of your webinar depends on the topic you want to cover; if it’s something complex, you’ll need more than an hour to go through it.

 As a general rule, always leave time for questions and answers after your webinar presentation.

 Host Webinars that Drive Your Audience to Action

-Now you know the best time for webinars, it’s time to start using them as part of your sales strategy.
+Now you know the best time for webinars, it’s time to start using them as part of your sales and webinar marketing strategy.
 Webinars are a great way to reach your target audience, and don’t forget: webinars have high conversion rates.

 Maximizing attendance will take trial and error – determining where to promote and what time and day to host the webinar.
 However, once you have a formula, webinars can become a part of your well-oiled sales machine.